Introduction to SysML v2

 Improved precision with textual and graphical syntax

 SysML v2 aims to be less ambiguous than its predecessor.
-For that reason, it introduces both textual and graphical syntax which is intended to provide various and improved renderings of the same underlying model.
+For that reason, it introduces both textual and graphical syntax, which is intended to provide various and improved renderings of the same underlying model.
 For the recall, SysML v1 can only be expressed in standard graphical syntax.
 The new modeling language also introduces formal semantics, guaranteeing that the language structures have well-defined meanings.

 Textual and graphical syntax offer correlative ways of creating, modifying, and visualizing the model.
 More specifically, textual syntax proves to be a valuable aid for creating, visualizing, and modifying more precise elements of the system.
 As for graphic syntax, it makes a valuable contribution to the creation, visualization, and modification of "cross-cutting architectural views of the system".[1].